 About Lundin Mining

 The information in this release is subject to the disclosure requirements of Lundin Mining under the EU Market Abuse Regulation.
-This information was publicly communicated on October 23, 2019 at 7:30 p.m.
-Eastern Time.
+The information was submitted for publication, through the agency of the contact persons set out below on October 28, 2020 at 18:30 Eastern Time.

 Cautionary Statement on Forward-Looking Information